-Astove is breathtakingly beautiful.
-It is a world filled with colour, where the daily dramas of a pristine ecosystem play out in front of your very eyes.
+Astove Island is a world filled with colour, where the daily dramas of a pristine ocean ecosystem play out in front of your very eyes.

-Astove Atoll is the place for catching the largest flats-caught Giant Trevallies in the Indian Ocean as well as many other species.
-Its shallow lagoon, surrounded by sheer drop-offs, makes the experience unique.
+Astove Atoll is the best place if you want to catch a massive flats-caught giant trevally in the Indian Ocean as well as many other fish species.